ai-rendering

 For a final hero shot where you need exact light and reflections, Cycles still wins.
 Use AI rendering for the many concept views, and reserve a full render for the one or two images that must be pixel-perfect.

+For a studio that also uses SketchUp, Revit, or Rhino, follow the same screenshot-to-render workflow.
 For the full workflow, see the guide to AI architectural rendering.
 For other tools, read rendering from Revit and Rhino.
+Before capture, use the screenshot for AI rendering checklist to hide overlays, gizmos, and active object outlines.

 Render your Blender screenshot free.